lavaeater/turbo-rocket-ultra/README.md

 ##### Level Three
 Use amble system's pathfinding to find path for enemy to follow when checking out noises like gun shots, more likely to not get stuck that way.
 - [ ] Pickup Toast
+- [ ] Pathfinding when checking out stuff
 - [ ] Hotswapping
 - [ ] Also, the level